gillespilon/datasense/readme.md

 ```
 # Documentation

+I am working on publishing the documentation to Read the Docs.
+The documentation is created with Sphinx.
+This will be available on or before 2024-05-01.
+I will provide a link.

-This is built into the docstrings of the functions.
-These can be easily accessed using pydoc.
+The library docstrings can be easily accessed using pydoc.

     pydoc datasense
     > ...